 where $\Bar{\sP}_k := \frac{\sum_{j=0}^{J-1} \sP_{k+j} (y \mid \vx)}{J}$ is the average prediction of the model over the window $[k, k+J-1]$.
 Note that $\mathrm{DUAL}_k$ is the product of two terms: $(a)$ $1 - \Bar{\sP}_k $ quantifies the example difficulty averaged over the window; $(b)$ is the standard deviation of the prediction probability over the same window, estimating the prediction uncertainty.

 Finally, the $\rm DUAL$ score of $(\vx, y)$ is defined as the mean of $\mathrm{DUAL}_k$ scores over all windows:

-The DUAL score reflects training dynamics by leveraging prediction probability across several epochs It provides a reliable estimation to identify the most uncertain examples.
+The DUAL score reflects training dynamics by leveraging prediction probability across several epochs, providing a reliable estimation to identify the most uncertain examples.

 A theoretical analysis of a toy example further verifies the intuition above.
 Consider a linearly separable binary classification task $\left\{(\vx_i\in\sR^n, y_i\in\{\pm1\})\right\}_{i=1}^N$, where $N=2$ with $\lVert \vx_1\rVert$ $\ll$ $\langle \vx_1, \vx_2 \rangle < \lVert \vx_2 \rVert$.
 Without loss of generality, we set $y_1 = y_2 = +1$.
 A linear classifier, $f(\vx; \vw) = \vw^\top \vx$, is employed as the model in our analysis.
 The parameter $\vw$ is initialized at zero and updated by gradient descent. \citet{soudry2018implicit} prove that the parameter of linear classifiers diverges to infinity, but directionally converges to the $L_2$ maximum margin separator.
 This separator is determined by the support vectors closest to the decision boundary.
 If a valid pruning method encounters this task, then it should retain the point closer to the decision boundary, which is $\vx_1$ in our case, and prune $\vx_2$.

-Due to its large norm, $\vx_2$ exhibits higher score values in the early training stage for both uncertainty and DUAL scores.
-It takes some time for the model to predict $\vx_1$ with high confidence, which increases its uncertainty level and prediction mean, as well as for scores of $\vx_1$ to become larger than $\vx_2$ as training proceeds.
-In \cref{thm:main_shorter_time}, we show through a rigorous analysis that the moment of such a flip in order happens strictly earlier for DUAL than uncertainty.
+Due to its large norm, $\vx_2$ exhibits higher score values in the early training stage, for both Dyn-Unc and DUAL scores.
+It takes some time for the model to make prediction on $\vx_1$ with large confidence to increase its uncertainty level as well as prediction mean, and the scores for $\vx_1$ eventually become larger than those for $\vx_2$ as training proceeds.
+In \cref{thm:main_shorter_time}, we show through a rigorous analysis that the moment of such a flip in order happens strictly earlier for DUAL than for uncertainty.